-In colonial days, this village was known as Stirling for the British earl who was the proprietor of Long Island.
+The northern end of Greenport was originally known as Stirling for the British earl who was the proprietor of Long Island.
 Its port was called Winter Harbor because it was accessible to ships even when Town Harbor was frozen over.